matplotlib/matplotlib/doc/users/image_tutorial.rst

     In [6]: lum_img = img[:,:,0]

 This is array slicing.
-You can read more `here
+You can read more in the `Numpy tutorial
 <http://www.scipy.org/Tentative_NumPy_Tutorial>`_.

 .. sourcecode:: ipython